Comparative Study of Electoral Systems: Aims and content of the study

-CSES IMD includes over 281,000 individual-level observations across 174 elections in 55 polities, with voter evaluations of over 600 political parties.
-Highlights of the IMD file is party and coalition numerical codes are synchronized across CSES Modules and the incorporation of data bridging variables allowing CSES data to be easily merged with other common datasets in the social sciences.
-CSES IMD launched in December 2018 and is being rolled out on a phased basis with the latest release, Phase 3 released in December 2020.
+CSES IMD includes over 395,000 individual-level observations across 230 elections in 59 polities, with voter evaluations of over 800 political parties.
+Highlights of the IMD file are party and coalition numerical codes synchronized across CSES Modules and the incorporation of data bridging variables allowing CSES data to be easily merged with other common datasets in the social sciences.
+CSES IMD launched in December 2018 and is being rolled out on a phased basis with the latest release, Phase 4 released in February 2024.

 Countries in the study

 A frequently updated election study table across all modules can be found on the CSES website.

 Data access

 CSES data are available publicly and are free of charge.
 Data releases are non-proprietary – in other words the data are made available to the public without preferential or advance access to anyone.
 Data is available in multiple formats including for common statistical packages like STATA, SPSS, SAS and R. The data can be downloaded from the CSES website as well as via the GESIS data catalogue.
 The GESIS online analysis tool ZACAT can furthermore be used to browse and explore the dataset.